ataraxie/e4-framework/README.md

 E4 is intended for developers who want to test their web application under load.
 The developer implements a _test package_ for her web application that defines how the application is tested with REST and Selenium interactions.
 The test package is then executed with a number of concurrent _virtual users_ that are distributed among a configured number of _worker nodes_.
-The number of virtual users that are created are defined by the number of configured concurrent users for a test run and the _weight_ specified for each virtual users in the test package.
+The number of virtual users that are created is defined by the number of configured concurrent users for a test run and the _weight_ specified for each virtual user in the test package.
-For example, three virtual users "Creator", "Reader", "Searcher" with weights 0.2, 0.5, 0.3 respectively in the test package, and 100 concurrent users are configured, there will be 20 Creators, 50 Readers and 30 Searchers.
+For example, if there are three virtual users "Creator", "Reader", "Searcher" with weights 0.2, 0.5, 0.3 respectively in the test package, and 100 concurrent users are configured, there will be 20 Creators, 50 Readers and 30 Searchers.
 Each worker node is a Docker container that executes a fragment of these virtual users (or all if only one worker node is configured).

 E4 Workers have REST endpoints and are orchestrated by an E4 client application that is controlled by the developer.
 This application is configured with a JSON file specifying the number of concurrent users to simulate, how long to simulate them, and onto which worker nodes to distribute them.
-Each virtual user are assigned a number of _actions_.
+Each virtual user is assigned a number of _actions_.
-These are executed in a loop that only ends when the test duration (specified by the developer) ends.
+These are executed in a loop that only terminates when the test duration (specified by the developer) ends.
 The result of each worker when the test duration ends is an SQLite database file containing measurements for all actions performed.

 We think it is most intuitive to see an example worker log output to get a better picture how this works.
 [Here](doc/sample-worker-log.zip) you can find the (compressed) logs for a test run simulating a "Vanilla" test package for a Atlassian Confluence (Data Center) application.